June 20, 2025

 When an ACH payment fails, the Receiving Depository Financial Institution (RDFI) assigns a return code explaining the reason.
 This code is sent to the Originating Depository Financial Institution (ODFI), which then relays the information to the business that initiated the transaction.

-Why understanding ACH return codes is important for your businesses
+Why understanding ACH return codes is important for your business

-Understanding ACH return codes will help you quickly determine why any issues with your ACH payments have occurred and figure out whether a larger problem also needs addressing.
+Learning at least some of the most common ACH return codes will help you quickly determine why any issues with your ACH payments have occurred and figure out whether a larger problem needs addressing.
 By understanding these codes, you’ll be able to:

 1. Identify payment issues: These codes provide a standardized reason for failed transactions so your business can address problems quickly